DoughnutsNCookies/JavaScript-DesignPatterns/Creational-Patterns/README.md

 ### 4. 🤖 [Prototype](./Prototype)

-**Description:**
-The Prototype pattern creates new objects by copying an existing object, known as the prototype.
+Creates new objects by copying an existing object, known as the prototype.

 **Use Case:**